 As NSW Health continues to review test results, it is likely the number of previously identified positive cases will continue to adjust.
 As a consequence, the total of cases in NSW has been reduced by two.

-See the locations and opening hours of COVID-19 clinics.
+locations and opening hours of COVID-19 clinics.

 *Counts reported for a particular day may vary over time with ongoing enhanced surveillance activities.